turbra/quay-configuration/README.md

 }
 ```

-This will create the organization using the details provided in `roles/quay-config/tasks/organization.yml`and a repository using the details provided in `roles/quay-config/tasks/repositories.yml`.
+This will create the organization using the details provided in:
+- `roles/quay-config/tasks/organization.yml`
+- `roles/quay-config/tasks/repositories.yml`